Editorial novelties

 No hay anuncios

 The success of this cultural notebook format has spurred the publishing sector to follow the trend, and this summer there is a real avalanche of them.
 In addition to Blackie, Columna, Fanbooks, and Rosa dels Vents have joined.
-"We are a bit overwhelmed by the number of publishers, mostly large groups, that have released products suspiciously similar to the Quadern: same title, same size, same pagination, structure, and typography.
-Although at times it's a bit too blatant, it's an honor that we have inspired so many other editors," says Martí with a smirk.
+"We are a bit overwhelmed by the quantity of publishers, mostly large groups, who have released products suspiciously similar to the Notebook: same title, same size, same pagination, structure, and typography.
+Although at times it is a bit too blatant, it is an honor that we have inspired so many other editors," says Martí with a smirk.

 Identity and language

 Word searches, sudokus, and puzzles in general have always been great summer allies.
-One of the peculiarities of the Catalan phenomenon is that illustrated notebooks take on an identity theme, exploit the Catalan imaginary, our famous local figures, and, of course, the language.
-"It's intrinsic to the Catalan idiosyncrasy – argues Columna's editor, Glòria Gasch–.
+One of the peculiarities of the Catalan phenomenon is that illustrated notebooks adopt an identity-based theme, exploit the Catalan imagination, our famous figures, and, of course, the language.
+"It's intrinsic to the Catalan idiosyncrasy – argues Columna editor Glòria Gasch–.
 We love to champion the language, and history is also a key topic.
-If you start doing puzzles, you choose two topics that the public will surely like; we haven't hesitated for a moment."
-Columna has signed up journalist and scriptwriter of En guàrdia!
+If you start making puzzles, you choose two topics that the public will surely like; we haven't hesitated for a moment."
+Columna has hired journalist and scriptwriter of En guàrdia!
 Josep Maria Bunyol and Catalan content creator Marc Solé as authors, to leverage their community.
-At Rosa dels Vents, they had already made notebooks with La Punta de la Llengua (creators of the weekly Capficat from ARA) and now they have evolved towards humor and Catalan identity with authors like Pol Mallafré (@mockudrames), Xavi Bach (@xavinoriguis), and magician Jordi Pota, all popular on social media.
+At Rosa dels Vents, they had already made notebooks with La Punta de la Llengua (the creators of the weekly Capficat from ARA) and now they have evolved towards humor and Catalan identity with authors like Pol Mallafré (@mockudrames), Xavi Bach (@xavinoriguis), and magician Jordi Pota, all popular on social media.
 "We already have a lot of foreign culture through many channels.
-We have to find spaces to champion our own culture," argues Rosa dels Vents editor, Anna Bárcena.
+We need to find spaces to champion our own culture," argues Rosa dels Vents editor Anna Bárcena.

 Cargando